raymond3chou/VR/README.md

 ##VR GoSQL
 This program connects to MS Access, goes through each sheet/table in the database and extract all the needed information then congregates them into a single sheet/table.

+###accessHelper
+This package contains helper functions for MS Access such as type conversions and file I/O.

+###excelHelper
+This package contains helper functions for MS Excel such as reading columns/rows and comparisons.

+###periopchecks
+This package constains check functions for Perioperative data code as code validations.